papafe/papafe-blog/content/posts/source-generators-tips.md

 When developing a source generator there are essentially two things that can be tested: how the generated code behaves, and how the generated code looks like.
 We will focus on the second part in this section, as the first is no different than testing any other code.

 In order to test that the generated files are generated correctly, I suggest to follow what is described in the `Unit Testing of Generators` section of the [Roslyn Cookbook](https://github.com/dotnet/roslyn/blob/main/docs/features/source-generators.cookbook.md#unit-testing-of-generators).
-Personally I prefer the first solution to testing, that makes use of the *verifiers* contained in the ` Microsoft.CodeAnalysis.Testing` packages, so that the source generator can be tested in a similar way to an analyzer.
+Personally I prefer the first solution to testing, that makes use of the *verifiers* contained in the `Microsoft.CodeAnalysis.Testing` packages, so that the source generator can be tested in a similar way to an analyzer.

 I am not going to go into details about how to use these, as it's shown in the cookbook, but the main idea here is to specify the source code, the generated code, eventually what kind of diagnostics should be emitted, and the verifier takes care of running the source generator and check that the results are as expected.

-Depending on the kind of source generator that you will be working on, this process of specifying text strings for the source and generated files, as well as the diagnostics could be quite cumbersome.
+Depending on the kind of source generator that you will be working on, the process of specifying text strings for the source and generated files, as well as the diagnostics could be quite cumbersome.
 For this reason I have decided to use a more "flexible" approach for the unit testing of the source generator included with the Realm SDK:
 - I have created a *playground* project that references the source generator project as described in the previous section.
 This project will contain all the source files that are used for unit testing, including files that should have diagnostics.
-- The source generated files are emitted to the file system as explained in the previous section
+- The source generated files are emitted to the file system as explained in the previous section.
 - Additionally, the source generator is also generating files containing eventual debugging diagnostics that need to be emitted from the test files.
-The diagnostics are just serialized in a file as JSON
+The diagnostics are just serialized in a file as JSON.
-- The verifier reads the source files, the generated files as well as the diagnostics directly from the file system for testing
+- The verifier reads the source files, the generated files as well as the diagnostics directly from the file system for testing.

-This approach relies on verifying manually that the generated files are as we expect them to be, and it could be argued that this is a naive way of testing, but in my opinion this is *good enough*.
+This approach relies on verifying manually that the generated files are as we expect them to be.
+Even though it could be argued that this is a naive way of testing, in my opinion this is *good enough*.
 In the end these tests are not verifying that the generated code works, but just confirm that it looks as expected, so we do not need to be unnecessarily strict from my point of view.

 I think that this approach is also particularly useful in verifying that eventual diagnostics are generated correctly, as it is possible to confirm visually that the diagnostics are not only correct, but also in the right position in the code.
 If we had to specify the diagnostic objects in code with the verifier, then it would be much more difficult to understand their correctness, especially regarding positioning.

 ## Various

 The Roslyn cookbook shows a basic example of how to do source generator unit testing.
-In the following part I have gathered some small tips on how to modify the verifier to accommodate some more complex needs.
+In the following part I have gathered some small tips on how to modify the verifier to accommodate some common needs.

 ### Disable compiler diagnostics